 King’s Well is a legendary place on Phu Quoc.
-To foreign tourists, this has no significance at all but it’s totally different with Vietnamese people because it was related to the story of the last king of Vietnam – Nguyen Lord or Gia Long and his ventures to runway from his enemies to Phu Quoc.
+To foreign tourists, this has no significance at all but it’s totally different from Vietnamese people because it was related to the story of the last king of Vietnam – Nguyen Lord or Gia Long and his ventures to runway from his enemies to Phu Quoc.

-In the 17th century, Lord Nguyen who was on his way to run away from Tay Son troops, came to Phu Quoc.
-When arrived, he and his army found out they no longer had enough freshwater and food.
+In the 17th century, Lord Nguyen who was on his way to run away from Tay Son troops came to Phu Quoc.
+When arrived, he and his army found out they no longer had enough fresh water and food.
 Before the situation, his followers were on edge of losing hope.
-Desperate, the King couldn’t do anything but calling upon the heaven.
+Desperate, the King couldn’t do anything but calling upon heaven.
 After stabbing his sword into a stone crack as an act out of desperation, the King, then, asked “If the Highest still wants me to be King, please give food and water!”
 Then, as soon as he removed the sword from the crack, a flow of freshwater splurted out of the ground.
 On the sea, many fishes came to surface, saving the king’s army.
 In later days, the fishes were called “Rice fish” in Vietnamese (in English, it’s anchovy).
 The place where the freshwater came out became a well, the people named it a King’s well or Magic’s well.

-As result of choosing Phu Quoc as a shelter to take a rest and recover loss from the war with Tay Son Revolt, Lord Nguyen managed to defeat the Tay Son troops and gained control over Saigon-Gia Dinh a few years later.
+As a result of choosing Phu Quoc as a shelter to take a rest and recover the loss from the war with Tay Son Revolt, Lord Nguyen managed to defeat the Tay Son troops and gained control over Saigon-Gia Dinh a few years later.
 Nowadays, a stele has been erected next to the well and the King’s armchair at the exact same place to remember the historical event.